sandboxLingoport/sandbox/README.md

 ## Welcome
 Welcome to the Lingoport Sandbox.
 Use the sandbox to get a feel for Lingoport's Globalyzer.

-You may commit Java, JavaScript or C# code under the relevant folder.
-Once the code has been pushed to the repository, it will be automatically scanned by Globalyzer.
-Within a couple of minutes, the results will be shown on the sandbox dashboard at [sandbox.lingoport.com](http://sandbox.lingoport.com/dashboard?id=Lingoport.Sandbox%3Ascan&did=1).
+To view i18n issues in the current code, visit the Lingoport Dashboard at [sandbox.lingoport.com](http://sandbox.lingoport.com/dashboard?id=Lingoport.Sandbox%3Ascan&did=1).

+You may add Java, JavaScript or C# code.
+To do so, follow the instructions below.
+Lingoport recommends first testing with a few hundred lines of code.
+You may wish to start with ui or other user facing elements, as that is the most frequent place to find internationalization issues.
+You can also upload custom code with known internationalization issues in order to see if they are detected.

+Analysis results will be initially displayed on any GitHub pull requests that you make against this repository.
+They will be displayed directly on the pull request.
+[Here](https://github.com/sandboxLingoport/sandbox/pull/17) is an example.
+If Lingoport accepts the pull request, then the results will be included on the [Lingoport Dashboard](http://sandbox.lingoport.com/dashboard?id=Lingoport.Sandbox%3Ascan&did=1).

 For more information, view the following [sandbox videos](http://lingoport.com/pd/lingoport-suite-sandbox/#sandbox_videos).